Fedora Linux (KDE) Set Up Notes

 Known issues with KDE Plasma on Wayland:

 - Chrome: Scrolling behavior is poor on Wayland.
 No forward/backward trackpad gestures.
+This caused me to switch to Firefox.

 - Firefox: Has proper scrolling and gestures, but lacks passkey support (QR Passkeys and Windows Hello equivalent). -> Solution, use Yubikey for passkeys / FIDO2.